mdecrevoisier/EVTX-to-MITRE-Attack/README.md

 * SharePoint -- *planned*
 * Internet Information Services (IIS web server) -- *planned*

-## Similar projects
+## Related and/or connected projects:
 If you are interesting in external projects or articles involving topics like SIGMA, WHIDS, EVTX, ...
-I would like to mention the following one:
+I would like to mention the following ones:
 * **EVTX-ATTACK** from @ sbousseaden: https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES
 * **GENE** (*Go Evtx sigNature Engine*) from @qjerome: https://github.com/0xrawsec/gene
 * Export EVTX to Elastic with Winlogbeat: https://medium.com/@duzvik/import-evtx-collections-in-to-elastic-989b7f49b4b8